-For 2010, 42 St. Clare's graduates, including those who took a gap year from 2009, have been placed in the top 20 UK universities (as ranked by The Times Higher Education newspaper) with 25 in the top 10 (see detail below).
-Those placed in the US top 50 universities (as ranked by US News and World Report: America's Best Colleges) include Cornell University and Boston College.
-Rankings represent an average of each university's provision in teaching, research, entry standards, staff-student ratio, degrees awarded, job prospects, resources, retention rates and spending per student.
+For 2011, 39 St. Clare's graduates (including those who took a gap year from 2010) have been placed in the top 20 UK universities (as ranked by The Times Higher Education Supplement) with 28 in the top 10 (see below).
+Those placed in the US top 50 universities include New York University and Brandeis University which are ranked 33 and 34 according to the standard ranking list by U.S. and News Report, and one will attend a specialist art college.
+Rankings represent an average of each university's provision, for example, in teaching, research, entry standards, staff-student ratio, degrees awarded, job prospects, resources, retention rates and spending per student.
 Students placed in the top US and UK universities are as follows:

 No. of students

+US MIT 1

-US Cornell University 2
+University of Pennsylvania 2

-Boston College 1
+Johns Hopkins University 1

 UK Oxford University 1

-Cambridge University 1
+Cambridge University 2

-St. Andrew's University 1
+Imperial College, London 3

-London School of Economics 2
+London School of Economics 1

-Warwick University 5

-University College London 11

-Lancaster University 1

 Durham University 2

+University College London 8

+University of Warwick 3

-York University 1
+York University 3

+King's College, London 5